 Network security

-VPN vs RDP: what should your business choose?
+RDP vs. VPN: which should your business choose?

-RDP vs VPN
+RDP vs VPN blog cover

-Virtual Private Networks (VPNs) and Remote Desktop Protocol (RDP) connect remote workers and business resources.
-With remote access growing in popularity, comparing RDP vs VPN has never been more important.
+Virtual private networks (VPNs) and Remote Desktop Protocol (RDP) connect remote workers and business resources.
+With remote access growing in popularity, comparing RDP vs. VPN has never been more important.

 Both RDP and VPNs make it easier to work from home and access workloads on the move.
 But while they share a similar function, they have very different features and use cases.